2026 Global ESSAY PRIZE

 Q. I missed the registration deadline.
 May I still register or submit an essay?

-A. No. Only candidates who registered before 31 May will be able to submit an essay this year.
+A. No. Only contestants who registered before the registration deadline, or who purchased the late registration option, will be able to submit an essay.

 Q. Are footnotes, endnotes, a bibliography or references counted towards the word limit?